My Life and Times

-We walked along to Muscle Beach but the Watch Committee got there before us.
+We walked along to Muscle Beach but the Watch Committee had been there before us.
 The gymnastic apparatus had been removed.
 "No acrobatics" said the sign.
 The Mr. Universes just paraded up and down.
-We watched interestedly for a while.
+We watched interestedly for a moment.

 The year passed quite quickly.
 I soon spoke fluent Californian with a British accent, acquired the suggestion of a tan, learned about barbecues, garbage disposals, dish washers, television commercials, Pat Brown, Ronald Reagan, the 'Fair Housing Act' and Father Junipero Serra.

 The sun did not always shine.
 We enjoyed the rain when it came and after the rain the blue sky and a gentle, coaxing sunshine that turned the brown hillsides a luxuriant green.
 Then the spring sunshine matured into a glorious fiery sun and everything cringed including us.